Gardens

 The Landing Stage

 The paths and flights of steps leading up from the Landing stage are accompanied by ‘The Fairy’ roses.
 The pair of large benches and the simple thrones on the camomile lawns were made locally in Broughton Gifford.
 At the top of the steps above the roses choice awaits: return left (west) along the flagged path with old Dovecote foundations on your left, now planted with blue Perovskia or Russian Sage, a native of Afghanistan which tolerates wind.
-The low walls with Cotoneaster follow foundations of a demolished building.
+The low walls with Cotoneaster follow foundations of demolished buildings which formed a half timbered service courtyard.
 On the right is the Paved Court border with summer plants and roses.
 Blue wisteria climbs the South Wing, it was pruned back in 2000 after it had bent the Edwardian gutter downpipe.

-The Orchard Border offers blue geranium, pale Iris, Sedum, Artichoke, Acanthus, Lavateria and roses later in the summer.
-Up the grass ramp or Bastion steps beyond is an old black mulberry, its successor was planted east of the church in 1991.
+The Summer Border offers blue geranium, pale Iris, Sedum, Artichoke, Acanthus, Lavateria and roses later in the summer.
+There is a modern stone replica of our ancient church font given by Friends of Great Chalfield who support maiantenance and developmemnt of the gardens.
+Up the grass ramp or Bastion steps beyond is an old black mulberry c1908, its successor was planted east of the church in 1991 and first produced fruit in 2005.

 Before leaving, enjoy the ancient Parish Church of All Saints and churchyard with Norman bastion projecting into the top moat.
-In Andrew Taylor’s stained glass window of the Parable of the Sower are local plants and creatures that may add joy to your visit.
+In Andrew Taylor’s stained glass window of the Parable of the Sower are local plants and creatures that may add joy to your visit, the window celebrates biodiversity here at Great Chalfield.